Connect with us

 2. Brown Meat and Vegetables for Chili

-Next, heat a drizzle of olive oil in your pot over the fire.
-Add the ground meat and cook until browned, breaking it up with a spoon as it cooks.
-Then, add the diced onion and minced garlic, sautéing until the onions become translucent.
-After that, stir in the bell peppers and jalapeños (if using), cooking for another 3-4 minutes until softened.
+Next, sling a drizzle of olive oil in your pot over the flames.
+Toss in the ground meat and brown it up good, bustin’ it apart with a spoon as it cooks.
+Then, chuck in the diced onion and minced garlic, stirrin’ ‘til them onions turn clear as a mountain stream.
+After that, throw in the bell peppers and jalapeños (if you’re tough enough), cookin’ ‘em down for another 3-4 minutes ‘til they soften up.

 3. Add Spices to Your Chili